-- (1) Direct investment in mainland China. - (2) Reinvesting in the mainland through a third region company (please specify the investment company in the third region). - (3) Other methods. - Note 2: In investment income (loss) recognized in the current period column:

-(1) If there is no investment profit or loss in the preparation of the company, it should be indicated.

-- (2) There are three bases for recognition of investment gains and losses, which should be indicated.

-1. The financial statements of the visa have been verified by an international accounting firm that has a cooperative relationship with the Republic of China accounting firm. - 2.
-The financial statements of the visa are verified by the accountant of the parent company in Taiwan.
+- (1) Direct investment in mainland China. - (2) Reinvesting in the mainland through a third region company (please specify the investment company in the third region). - (3) Other methods. - Note 2: In investment income (loss) recognized in the current period column: - (1) If there is no investment profit or loss in the preparation of the company, it should be indicated. - (2) There are three bases for recognition of investment gains and losses, which should be indicated. - 1.
+The amount recognized was based on the financial statements that were audited by a cooperative relationship with the Republic of China CPA firm. - 2.
+The amount recognized was based on the financial statements that were audited by parent company's CPA firm. - 3.Other - 4.The difference between current profit (loss) of the investee and investment income (loss) recognized were unrealized downstream, upstream and sidestream transactions with the subsidiaries during the period.
 Note 3: The figures in this table should be presented in New Taiwan Dollars at the following exchange rates:

-Ending exchange rate
+Ending exchange rate Average Exchange Rate :